mpetazzoni/leaflet-gpx/README.md

 One use case for those events is for example to attach additional content or behavior to the markers that were generated (popups, etc).

+`error` events are fired when no layers of the type(s) specified in `options.gpx_options.parseElements` can be parsed out of the given file.
+For instance, `error` would be fired if a file with no waypoints was attempted to be loaded with `parseElements` set to `['waypoint']`.
+Each `error` event contains the following property:

+- `err`: a message with details about the error that occurred.

 ## Line styling